All research

 Table 1.
 Error rate by resource tier.
 WER for whitespace-tokenized languages, CER for CJK.
 Lower is better. "unsup." = unsupported (HTTP 400 or empty transcript).
 Claude text reasoners (control) are omitted; all three score under 0.02 on every tier because they receive the reference transcript.

-GPT-4o Audio averages WER above 1.0 on low-resource (2.829) — the model effectively hallucinates more text than the reference contains.
-Its mini variant is similarly catastrophic.
+GPT-4o Audio averages WER above 1.0 on low-resource (2.829) — the model is producing more text than the reference contains, dominated by hallucination and repetition.
+Its mini variant is similarly broken.
 Gemini 2.5 Pro and Flash, in contrast, track dedicated ASR closely on high- and mid-resource.
 On low-resource, ElevenLabs Scribe (0.409) and Gemini 2.5 Pro (0.413) are statistically tied at the top.
 The audio-native MLLM category is not monolithic: provider-level differences inside the category are larger than the gap between the category and dedicated ASR.

 Figure

-Transcription is the floor.
-Cultural reasoning is the ceiling.
-Models today are close to the floor in high-resource settings, blocked by HTTP 400 errors at the floor in low-resource settings, and far from the ceiling everywhere.
+Transcription is the floor, coverage is the ceiling.
+Models today are close to the floor in high-resource settings, blocked by HTTP 400 errors at the floor in low-resource settings, and inconsistently covered everywhere in between.

 Implications